kimfucious/sakura/README.md

 This site has a few static pages (other than index.html): `about.html`, `archive.html`, and `collection.html`.
 Each of these is "hard-coded" as a link in the `_includes/header.html` file, which serves as the site's navbar.
 Edit as needed/wanted there.

-> _*Pro-tip*_: You can change the text between the HTML anchor tags to change what it will look like on the navbar without having to change the underlying folder names:
+> _Pro-tip:_ You can modify the text between the HTML anchor tags in the `_includes/header.html` file to change what things took like on the navbar without having to change the underlying folder names:

 ```html
 <li class="nav-item">